Let's Take This to the Inbox

-The most comprehensive consumer data privacy law in the United States – the California Consumer Privacy Act (CCPA) – will go into effect on Jan.
-1, 2020.
+The most comprehensive consumer data privacy law in the United States – the California Consumer Privacy Act (CCPA) – went into effect on Jan.
+1, 2020, and will start being enforced on July 1, 2020.

 But marketers in every state, and in other countries as well, must get up to speed now so they understand how the law affects them and whether and how they need to change, how they store, protect and share data.